jakebytes/jakebytes/README.md

-## Hey - my name's Jake.
+## Hey - my name's Jake

-i'm a multimedia artist that's learning how to code!
+I'm a *multimedia* artist that's learning how to code!

+Some of my **favorite** things are:
+- cooking delicious meals
+- going for a hike
+- collecting film cameras

-this summer i'm interning as a web developer.
-for a website that helps STEM students find jobs :-)
+This summer I'm interning as a web developer, for a website that helps STEM students find jobs :-)